-The Investment Adviser may waive an additional portion of its management fee, including fees earned as the Investment Adviser to the any of affiliated funds in which the Fund invests, from time to time, and may discontinue or modify any such waiver in the future, consistent with the terms of any fee waiver arrangements in place.
-The Investment Adviser may decide to waive a portion of its management fee to the extent necessary to avoid a negative yield on a given day.
+The Investment Adviser may waive a portion of its management fee, including fees earned as the Investment Adviser to the any of affiliated funds in which the Fund invests, from time to time, and may discontinue or modify any such waiver in the future, consistent with the terms of any fee waiver arrangements in place.
 Any such waiver would be voluntary and may be terminated at any time.